& Uriah

 David had Bathsheba brought to his house, and she became his wife.

-Some Jewish and Christian scholars assert that David raped Bathsheba, but the Hebrew word for "force" used in the story of Shechem raping Dinah (see Genesis 34:2) and in the story of Amnon raping Tamar (see 2 Samuel 13:12-14) is not used in the story of David and Bathsheba.
+Some Jewish and Christian scholars assert that David raped Bathsheba, but the Hebrew word for "force" used in the story of Shechem raping Dinah (see Gen 34:2) and in the story of Amnon raping Tamar (see 2 Sam 13:12-14) is not used in the story of David and Bathsheba.

 We can see that the emphasis is on David's actions, not Bathsheba's, by highlighting when and how she is referenced.